spotinst/help/src/docs/ocean-spark/tools-integrations/shuffle-plugin.md

 }
 ```

-The above configuration will shard the shuffle data across two different pvc volumes, defined such as
+The above configuration will shard the shuffle data across two different pvc volumes defined in kubernetes, such as

 ```json
 {